-Made to be Played: Traditional Art of Kentucky Luthiers is funded through a National Endowment for the Arts American Masterpieces grant and is dedicated to the memory of master luthier, craftsman, instrument inventor and musician, Homer Ledford.
+Made to be Played: Traditional Art of Kentucky Luthiers was funded through a National Endowment for the Arts American Masterpieces grant and dedicated to the memory of master luthier, craftsman, instrument inventor and musician, Homer Ledford.

 Homer Ledford was born in the Alpine Hills of Tennessee where he made his first fiddle out of matchsticks at the age of 12.
 He learned to play by listening to the Grand Ole Opry on the radio.
 Homer later attended the John C. Campbell Folk School in North Carolina.
 While there, he met Jean and Edna Ritchie and started making dulcimers in 1945.
 After finishing school in North Carolina he attended Berea College in Berea, Kentucky and began playing with several student musicians.